axibase/atsd-use-cases/research/illinois-birthrates/README.md

 The data is difficult to work with because of the way it is stored.
 Typically, time information is stored within a given metric, but in this case, each year is a metric in and of itself.
-This type of storage can present a number of challenges for less robust software, but using the ATSD and the supported [`JOIN`](https://axibase.com/docs/atsd/sql/#joins) clause, working with, and analyzing even unideal data is well within the scope of possibility.
+This type of storage can present a number of challenges for less detail-oriented software, but using the ATSD and the supported [`JOIN`](https://axibase.com/docs/atsd/sql/#joins) clause, working with, and analyzing even unideal data is well within the scope of possibility.